haproxy/haproxy/doc/lua-api/index.rst

   By default, if no length is provided, all incoming data found, starting at the given offset, are returned.
 If **length** is set to -1, the function tries to retrieve a maximum of data.
 Because it is called in the filter context, it never yield.
-Do not providing an offset is the same that setting it to 0.
+Not providing an offset is the same as setting it to 0.
 A positive offset is relative to the beginning of incoming data of the http_message buffer while negative offset is relative to their end.